 CSPSC’s work is aimed at ensuring a basic standard of social justice, community engagement and social citizenship for all.

-The overall goal of the Centre is to conduct and support high quality research and knowledge mobilization on both policy and practice related to poverty, and social citizenship.
+The overall goal of CSPSC is to conduct and support high quality research and knowledge mobilization on both policy and practice related to poverty, and social citizenship.

 - Primarily, to support and promote research conducted within the Carleton School of Social Work (SSW) relating to matters of poverty and social citizenship

 - To partner with external faculty, researchers and non-profits devoted to promoting poverty reduction and social citizenship through research and outreach activities including presentations, workshops, forums and other educational events

 - To provide research opportunities for social work students interested in poverty reduction and social citizenship by creating research assistant positions and/or by supporting SSW student research

 - To support new, ongoing and innovative research work in the Carleton School of Social Work (SSW)